Funding Documents for Early Years School Providers

 The Agreement shall come into effect on 1 September 2024 until 31 August 2025 unless terminated early in accordance with the terms of the Agreement.

-Once you have read the full Terms and Conditions [https://www.coventry.gov.uk/downloads/download/7161/provider-funding-agreement-terms-and-conditions] you should complete and submit the Provider Funding Agreement Form [https://myaccount.coventry.gov.uk/en/service/2__3_and_4_Year_Old_Early_Education_Places___Provider_Funding_Agreement].
-The Provider Funding Agreement form is for providers and non-maintained voluntary aided schools only and not for parents and carers.
+Once you have read the full Terms and Conditions [https://www.coventry.gov.uk/downloads/download/7161/provider-funding-agreement-terms-and-conditions] you should complete and submit the Provider Funding Agreement Form [https://myaccount.coventry.gov.uk/service/Early_Education_Places___Provider_Funding_Agreement].
+The Provider Funding Agreement form is for completion by the Academy Trusts, Independent and Free Schools only.
+This form is not for parents.

 If you are a parent, please contact the Early Years Business, Sufficiency and Funding Team - EYProviderfunding@coventry.gov.uk [mailto:EYProviderfunding@coventry.gov.uk] for support and guidance on Early Years funding.